cotarr/irc-hybrid-client-dev-tools/bruno/README.md

 ## Bruno Test Collection Setup

-In Debian, Bruno is installed as a Debian APT package from the Bruno web site following the instructions at [www.usebruno.com/](https://www.usebruno.com/).
+In Debian, Bruno is installed as a Bruno APT package from the Bruno web site following the instructions at [www.usebruno.com/](https://www.usebruno.com/).
 For other distributions of Linux follow the instruction on the Bruno web site.
 The default settings should be sufficient for these tests.

-In Bruno, a test collection is loaded from a git repository by select the disk folder that contains the collection.
-For irc-hybrid-client, the Bruno collection is saved in a separate repository irc-hybrid-client-dev-tools.
+In Bruno, a test collection is loaded from a git repository by selecting the disk folder that contains the collection.
+For irc-hybrid-client, the Bruno collection is saved in a separate git repository named "irc-hybrid-client-dev-tools".

 - Open Bruno
-- Select `Open collection`, it will expect a disk folder name.
+- Select "Open collection", it will expect a disk folder name.
-- Navigate to the irc-hybrid-client-dev-tools repository
+- Navigate to the irc-hybrid-client-dev-tools repository and find the "bruno" folder.
 - Select the "irc-hybrid-client" folder in the "irc-hybrid-client-dev-tools/bruno/" folder.

 ## Bruno .env Environment Variables

-When Bruno starts, it will look for an ".env" file in the collection folder.
+When Bruno starts, it will look for an .env file in the collection folder.
 There are two ways to do this.
-A dedicated .env file may be put into the collection folder as "irc-hybrid-client/bruno/irc-hybrid-client/.env".
+A dedicated .env file may be put into the collection folder as irc-hybrid-client-deb-tools/bruno/irc-hybrid-client/.env.
 The second way is to create a symbolic link to the .env file in the irc-hybrid-client repository.

-Use caution to avoid committing the symlink of the .env file to a git repository by adjusting the .gitignore if needed.
+Security caution: Avoid committing credentials in the .env file to a git repository by adjusting the .gitignore if needed.

 The advantage of using a symbolic link as the Bruno tests can use the same test configuration as the debug test scripts in the /debug/ folder of the dev tools repository.